shw3512/shw3512.github.io/teach/cysec-g30/index.md

 #### To do

-- Install software (applications, plug-ins, and updates) from trusted sources only
+- Install software from trusted sources only
+    - Software includes applications, plug-ins, and updates
     - Even on trusted sites, be wary
 - Review the security settings and permissions of applications
     - (???) which, exactly (???)